AwalaApp/specs/rs007-pohttp.md

 ## Introduction

-PoHTTP was specifically designed to make it easier for maintainers of existing systems to support Relaynet.
-For example, an organization maintaining a REST API could collect parcels by implementing a new API endpoint (e.g., `/relaynet`), or they could integrate an [Enterprise Service Bus](https://en.wikipedia.org/wiki/Enterprise_service_bus) to convert Relaynet service messages to API calls.
+PoHTTP was specifically designed to make it easier for maintainers of existing systems to support Awala.
+For example, an organization maintaining a REST API could collect parcels by implementing a webhook or they could integrate an [Enterprise Service Bus](https://en.wikipedia.org/wiki/Enterprise_service_bus) to convert Awala service messages to API calls.

 In some cases, it may also be desirable for a public gateway to expose an HTTP interface so it can receive parcels from certain endpoints.
 For example, a Shell script in a legacy system could use `curl` to deliver parcels.